Consensys/gpact/doc/blockchains.md

 ### Prepare to run the helper scripts

 They are written in JavaScript for coherence with Truffle and such.
 In macOS, it's currently recommended to use Node v10, not the latest v12.
-(Truffle suffers the same issue)
 ```bash
 brew install node@10
 ```

-Then install the libraries needed by the scripts: inside of the sidechains-samples directory, run:
+Then install the libraries needed by the scripts: inside of the ./gpact directory, run:
 ```bash
 npm install scripts
 ```